 Sensory Considerations

 This event typically draws large crowds and can be noisy.
 If someone in your group has sensory sensitivities, you may wish to bring headphones or earplugs.
+In addition, there may be the use of a confetti cannon and/or flashing lights.

 seating